google/oss-fuzz/docs/ideal_integration.md

 ## Fuzzing dictionary

-For some input types a simple dictionary of tokens used by the input language may have dramatic positive effect on fuzzing.
+For some input types, a simple dictionary of tokens used by the input language can have a dramatic positive effect on fuzzing efficiency.
 For example, when fuzzing an XML parser, a dictionary of XML tokens will help.
 AFL has a [collection](https://github.com/rc0r/afl-fuzz/tree/master/dictionaries) of such dictionaries for some of the popular data formats.